spiffe/spire-plugin-sdk/docs/AUTHORING.md

 ## Cleanup

-Plugins are seperate processes and are terminated when the plugin is unloaded.
+Plugins are separate processes and are terminated when the plugin is unloaded.
 However, it may be desirable to perform some graceful cleanup operations.

 To facilitate this, if plugin/service implementations implement the io.Closer